 - Tom introduces Email Ingestion and how it works with the WebEOC crisis management system, Walter describes use cases and benefits for triggering Everbridge notifications based on updates in WebEOC:

 - Annie highlights the integration between the WebEOC crisis management system and Everbridge and describes common applications with the Email Ingestion solution:

-To learn more about Everbridge Email Ingestion, request a demo.
+To learn more about Everbridge Email Ingestion.
 Also, check out our crisis communications topic page for more information on how Everbridge can help quickly deliver information when every second counts.